lwdsw/Kiln/app/EULA.md

 By submitting suggestions or other feedback regarding the Licensed Application, you agree that we can use and share such feedback for any purpose without compensation to you.

+We do not assert any ownership over your Contributions.
+You retain full ownership of all of your Contributions and any intellectual property rights or other proprietary rights associated with your Contributions.
 We are not liable for any statements or representations in your Contributions provided by you in any area in the Licensed Application.
 You are solely responsible for your Contributions to the Licensed Application and you expressly agree to exonerate us from any and all responsibility and to refrain from any legal action against us regarding your Contributions.

 This Contribution License shall apply exclusively to End-Users as defined herein.
 For entities seeking to contribute to the source code or repository of the Licensed Application, a separate Contribution License Agreement shall govern such contributions and must be executed prior to any such contribution.